 Distribution of Pişi and Sherbets

-Since it's the holy month when people spread happiness and optimism, neighbors share and distribute succulent fried bread called pisi along with delicious ottoman drinks during Iftar as a goodwill gesture towards others.
-If all these traditional have really convinces you to live Ramadan 2022 in turkey this year, then you must immediately plan a trip.
+Since it's the holy month when people spread happiness and optimism, neighbors share and distribute succulent fried bread called Pisi along with delicious ottoman drinks during Iftar as a goodwill gesture towards others.
+If all these traditions have really convinced you to stay during Ramadan 2025 in Turkey this year, then you must immediately plan a trip.

 How is Ramadan 2022 Celebrated in Turkey

-Like every other religion, Islam too has certain rituals and protocols that need to be followed during the holy month of Ramzan.
+Like every other religion, Islam too has certain rituals and protocols that need to be followed during the holy month of Ramzan in Turkey.
 From waking up early to going back to bed, there are multiple things that are executed from the first day of Ramadan till the last that a Rozadaar has to properly follow.
-Here are few most significant things that
+Here are few most significant things that Ramdan timetable in Turkey consists of:

 Suggested Read: Everything to Know About Ramadan 2022 in Qatar